epsilon537/boxlambda/documentation.markdown

 ### Simplicity

 Simplicity will be a strong guideline when making design choices.
-For instance, for instance it may mean that we decide against a popular-but-complex processor in favor of a more obscure-but-simple processor.
+For instance, it may mean that we decide against a popular-but-complex processor in favor of a more obscure-but-simple processor.

 It is hard to make something simple.
 The Simplicity requirement will make system design harder not easier.
 For a case in point, see below.

 #### Deterministic Behavior

-Designing a deterministic system is more complex than designing a system that allows some slack in completion of operations.
+Designing a deterministic system is more complex than designing a system that allows some slack in the completion of operations.
 However, once such a system is in place, it becomes much easier to reason about it and design applications on top of it, especially applications with real-time requirements.
 For instance, it would be pretty cool if the system is designed so that racing-the-beam becomes possible, i.e. time actions within an application's main loop so that they take place on a specific screen scan line and a specific column on that scan line.
 Think Commodore 64 split raster bars and sprite multiplexing.

 Note that deterministic behavior must be guaranteed only when required by the application.
 Less deterministic operations are perfectly acceptable when the application does not require full deterministic behavior.
 E.g. a deterministic application runs from Block RAM with known, fixed memory access latency, while a non-deterministic application may run from bursty external memory.